 Stamp Duty written on a mouse mat with notepads and calculators surrounding it.

-Stamp Duty is changing: Here’s what you need to know.
+Stamp Duty: Here’s what you need to know in 2026.

-As you may know, the amount at which house buyers in England and Northern Ireland will start paying Stamp Duty Land Tax is due to change on the 1st April 2025.
+As you may know, the amount at which house buyers in England and Northern Ireland start paying Stamp Duty Land Tax changed on the 1st of April 2025.

 Need to beat the deadline?